AndradaCincu/Assignment/README.md

 This project provides a clear way to merge datasets while keeping data quality high.
 By following a structured approach, the final dataset aims to be complete and accurate, using the best information from the original datasets.

+## Error
+I think some of the phone numbers are not taken correctly
 ![Example](Capture.PNG)